New Zealand's ambitious plan to save birds: Kill every rat

 Many aren’t waiting for that.
 Along a popular forest trail a 10-minute drive from the bustle of central Wellington, Jonathan Moulds takes breaks from his run to clamber up banks and check rat traps.

-He’s one of 50 volunteer trappers who incorporate pest control into their regular workouts at the Polhill Reserve.
+He’s among 50 volunteer trappers who incorporate pest control into their regular workouts at the Polhill Reserve.
 Many became inspired three years ago after rare native birds that disappeared from the region a century ago began breeding there again.

 Paul Ward, who leads the volunteer group, lists ways that birds have seeped into the culture, from the country’s music awards that are named after the boisterous tui to the nickname for a New Zealander: kiwi.